-Visitors will also have an opportunity to visit the exhibition Mendi + Keith Obadike: Utopias.
+On view at Weeksville was the exhibition Mendi + Keith Obadike: Utopias.
 Between 1830 and 1970 African-Americans created many independent communities across the United States.
-These thriving places, including the historic Weeksville, Brooklyn (est. 1830), served as a haven for its citizens as well as an incubator for Black artists, scientists, educators, and entrepreneurs.
+These thriving places, including the historic Weeksville, Brooklyn (est. 1830), served as havens for citizens and incubators for Black artists, scientists, educators, and entrepreneurs.
 For this project the Obadikes traveled across the country recording ambient sounds from Black towns.
 They used these recordings to create installations using fragments of African-American songs that express this desire for a utopian city.

 A Blade of Grass public programs are made possible in part by the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature; and, in part, by an award from the National Endowment for the Arts.